Crews start cleaning up oil spill off China's Qingdao port

 Oil tanker safety has improved in recent decades - partly due to the introduction of double-hulled ships - and major spills are rare, though there are still risks with the transport of oil by sea, which has the potential to cause major environmental damage.

+NGM Energy, the vessel’s commercial manager, declined to comment.
+The registered owner, Symphony Shipholding, has the same postal address as NGM Energy in Greece, according to Equasis data.

-Reporting by Martin Pollard and Carlos Garcia in Qingdao, Muyu Xu in Beijing, Aizhu Chen, Florence Tan, Roslan Kaswaneh and Gavin Maguire in Singapore and Beijing newsroom; Writing by Shivani Singh; Editing by Kenneth Maxwell and Kim Coghill
+Reporting by Martin Pollard and Carlos Garcia in Qingdao, Muyu Xu in Beijing, Aizhu Chen, Florence Tan, Roslan Kaswaneh and Gavin Maguire in Singapore, Lefteris Papadimas in Athens, Jonathan Saul in London and Beijing newsroom; Writing by Shivani Singh; Editing by Kenneth Maxwell and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.